MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Stable Learning.
   - Digest: Covariate shift generalization, a typical case in out-of-distribution (OOD) generalization, requires a good performance on the unknown testing distribution, which varies from the accessible training distribution in the form of covariate shift.
 Recently, stable learning algorithms have shown empirical effectiveness to deal with covariate shift generalization on several learning models involving regression algorithms and deep neural networks.
 However, the theoretical explanations for such effectiveness are still missing.
 In this paper, we take a step further towards the theoretical analysis of stable learning algorithms by explaining them as feature selection processes.

+- Benchmarks for Corruption Invariant Person Re-identification. [[paper]](https://arxiv.org/abs/2111.00880) [[code]](https://github.com/MinghuiChen43/CIL-ReID)
+  - Minghui Chen, Zhiqiang Wang, Feng Zheng. *NeurIPS 2021*
+  - Key Word: Corruption Robustness; Benchmark; Person Re-Identificaiton.
+  - Digest: We comprehensively establish six ReID benchmarks for learning corruption invariant representation.
+In the field of ReID, we are the first to conduct an exhaustive study on corruption invariant learning in single- and cross-modality datasets, including Market-1501, CUHK03, MSMT17, RegDB, SYSU-MM01.
+After reproducing and examining the robustness performance of 21 recent ReID methods, we have some observations: 1) transformer-based models are more robust towards corrupted images, compared with CNN-based models, 2) increasing the probability of random erasing (a commonly used augmentation method) hurts model corruption robustness, 3) cross-dataset generalization improves with corruption robustness increases.
+By analyzing the above observations, we propose a strong baseline on both single- and cross-modality ReID datasets which achieves improved robustness against diverse corruptions.

 - Towards Out-Of-Distribution Generalization: A Survey. [[paper]](https://arxiv.org/abs/2108.13624)
   - Zheyan Shen, Jiashuo Liu, Yue He, Xingxuan Zhang, Renzhe Xu, Han Yu, Peng Cui.
   - Key Word: Survey; Out-of-Distribution Generalization.